 It also means ensuring the safety of the play in advance (discussing physical limitations, triggers, preparing scissors for quick release, etc.)

-The second one is usually used when kinksters decide to engage in the play that is on the line of the “safe” part of SSC.
+The second one is usually used when kinksters decide to engage in a play that is on the line of the “safe” part of SSC.

-It means, that participants of the play must be fully aware of the dangers the kink comes with and give their consent to it.
+It means that participants of the play must be fully aware of the dangers of the kink and consent to it.
+Both of you can formally write this down in a BDSM dom sub contract.

 It is a good practice to agree to safewords before the playtime.
 This provides a chance to slow down and stop the scene whenever anyone feels uncomfortable.